 An OSU Extension Circular, Oregon State University Nontimber Forest Products for Small Woodland Owners: “Bigleaf Maple Syrup”

 A book I recommend: Bigleaf Sugaring: Tapping the western maple.
 By Gary and Katherine Backlund.
 2012.
 Published by Backwoods Forest Management, Ladysmith, BC.
 (Was $15 + shipping) Helpful book.
 In 96 pages, tells about equipment to get started, choosing trees, drilling, sap collection and handling, and making syrup.

-An informative MS thesis, called “Production and quality of sap from the bigleaf maple (Acer macrophyllum Marsh) on Vancouver Island, British Columbia,” by Deirdre Bruce, 2003 (Maple Syrup Thesis, MS UBC)
+An informative MS thesis, called “Production and quality of sap from the bigleaf maple (Acer macrophyllum Marsh) on Vancouver Island, British Columbia,” by Deirdre Bruce, 2003 (Maple Syrup Thesis, MS University of Victoria)

 In late July and early August 2017, we harvested about six bundles of thirty-six nettle stems for fiber.
 We then harvested more.
 We retted them several different ways–in the creek (submerged), on the grass in the dew for various periods), skutched them, carded them, wished we’d retted them more (although we were getting black splotches as it was), wished we’d skutched them more carefully (because a lot of wood was still there) … and I spun them with a drop spindle, then started to weave on a hand loom.
 My goal is to make a small cloth.

 However, I quickly re-discovered some flax in the basement that I had never spun, but had carted around with me since high school.
 I decided, given how long the nettles took to prepare, to use some of the perfectly-clean, ordered flax, as well.
 It spun so easily compared to the nettles!
 The project awaits another round on it.
 The early story about our nettle adventures is in my first blog post ever, here.
 I will post a photo once the project is done.